 The idea behind many of those acquisitions was that people would be spending much more time at home given the state of the world.
 Even as restrictions became more lenient and many returned to work, 87% of respondents to an ASPCA survey said that they’re not considering rehoming their animals.

-A study published in the journal PLOS One in December found that dog owners had more social support and fewer depressive symptoms during the the pandemic than those who did not own dogs.
+A study published in the journal PLOS One last December found that dog owners had more social support and fewer depressive symptoms during the pandemic than those who did not own dogs.

 “Dogs play an important role in people’s emotional lives.
 And it looks like they helped their owners cope better with this difficult situation we’ve all been in.”
 Francois Martin, Ph.D., is the study’s lead author and a researcher in the animal behavior and welfare group.
 He told Everyday Health “They’re extremely smart, social animals, attuned to our feelings and our signals.
 They’re always happy to see you — this kind of comfort is powerful during these times.”